 The Belgian Government's message to healthcare institutions to adapt the current HL7 standard to the emerging FHIR standard came rather abruptly.
 Many Belgian hospitals are looking for the right way to manage this transition.
 Thereby, testing of the systems during and after the transition is a crucial part.
-The question now is how will hospitals in Belgium organize this?
+The question now is how to organize this as a test manager of a hospitals in Belgium?

 What exactly is HL7 and FHIR?
 The standards HL7 (Health Level Seven) and FHIR (Fast Healthcare Interoperability Resources) are used in healthcare to enable the exchange of medical data between systems.
 The standards differ from each other in the following ways:

 - HL7 is a communication protocol that defines the structure and format of messages.
 This allows different systems to communicate with each other in a standardized way.

 - FHIR is an emerging standard developed by HL7 International.
 FHIR builds on the strengths of previous HL7 standards.
 The standard uses modern Web technologies such as RESTful APIs and JSON to facilitate health data exchange.

 The FHIR standard's advantages over HL7 are that it is easier to implement, more scalable and better suited to modern Web-based applications and mobile devices.

 Testing is important in transition to FHIR

 Careful testing during and after the transition to FHIR is essential for hospitals in Belgium.
 Proper testing of the FHIR implementation ensures timely error detection and risk reduction.
 A solid testing process is indispensable for a smooth transition from HL7 to FHIR.
 Now broadly speaking, how does such a testing process work:

 - Identification of technical problems: During testing, technical problems or bugs in the implementation of FHIR come to light.
 These problems should be resolved in a timely manner.